 The unique project took place over the first two weeks of May, and represents a historical moment for the country after the species disappeared in 2007 following decades of wide spread poaching.

 On behalf of African Parks, a conservation non-profit that manages national parks and protected areas on behalf of governments across the continent, Intradco chartered two Etihad B777F freighters to transport the eighteen black rhino from Johannesburg to the Rwandan capital, Kigali, from where they were transferred to the Akagera National Park in the east of the country.

-Ten rhinos travelled on the first flight, and nine on the second, along with the three vets and two attendants who accompanied them for the duration of their entire journey from Johannesburg to Akagera.
+Ten rhinos travelled on the first flight, and nine on the second, along with the three vets and two attendants who accompanied the animals for the duration of their entire journey from Johannesburg to Akagera.

-The rhinos, which can weigh up to 2,500 kg each, with the largest male of the group aptly named Hercules, weighing a sizeable 1.5 tonnes.
-The rhino were transported in special pallets which also contained their feed for the journey.
-The temperature on the aircraft is specified by the vet to ensure the animals do not overheat or become stressed.
+The rhinos, which can weigh up to 2,500 kg each, with the largest male of the group aptly named Hercules (weighing in at a sizeable 1.5 tonnes).
+Were transported in special pallets which also contained their feed for the journey.
+The temperature on the aircraft was specified by the vet to ensure the animals are comfortable, relaxed and do not overheat or become stressed.

 The complex logistics involved in reintroducing the black rhino is a complex and unqiue project that required the expertise of a huge team of animal handlers, veterinarians and Intradco’s highly-trained specialists who spent more than a year planning the journey with Etihad Cargo brought in to operate the flights.